getbem/getbem.github.io/readme.md

 These task was intentionally simplified to keep things small.

-Before digging in to tasks, we will take short introduction in [gulp-bem](https://github.com/floatdrop/gulp-bem) which is used in all  tasks.
+Before digging into tasks, we will take short introduction in [gulp-bem](https://github.com/floatdrop/gulp-bem) which is used in all tasks.

 ### gulp-bem

 If you familar with [building](http://getbem.com/building.html) of BEM projects — then you probably know, that BEM projects have certain structure: file with CSS for blocks will be in `block` folder with name `{block}.css` (where `{block}` is placeholder for current block name).
 All blocks are grouped to levels — folders with blocks.

-With this structure is not clear in which order you should concatinate blocks and how get specific files from block (element or modifier) folder.
+With this structure is not clear in which order you should concatenate blocks and how get specific files from block (element or modifier) folder.
 To make it easy - we wrote [gulp-bem](https://github.com/floatdrop/gulp-bem).

 Main object, that powers gulp-bem is [bem-object](https://github.com/floatdrop/bem-object).
-You can read readme in bem-object repository, but in short — it represents directory with files (or single file for modifier with value case).
-To get all bem-object from level you can do `bem.object('level')` - it will return `Stream` of bem-objects.
+You can explore readme in bem-object repository, but in short — it represents directory with files (or single file for modifier with value case).
+To get all *bem-objects* from level you can do `bem.object('level')` - it will return `Stream` of bem-objects.

 gulp-bem also provides `*.deps.js` files support.
 They are used to define dependencies between blocks.
 You can read [gulp-bem-specs](https://github.com/floatdrop/gulp-bem-specs) with explanations.